Learn about the public sector partnerships established through the Pathfinder programme, their achievements and plans.

 Higher education 2020 call

-A competition was launched across the sector in 2020 with a target to decarbonise and retrofit buildings to a BER B. 8 projects were selected and work is ongoing in 2021.
+A competition was launched across the sector in 2020 with a target to decarbonise and retrofit buildings to a BER B. 7 projects were delivered improving the BER rating to B or better.
+Energy savings of 42% were predicted and are being evaluated during the Measurment and Verification period.

 Higher education 2021 call